The UK’s Best Bass Lures

 Modern Casting Jigs

-Modern casting jigs are designed of course for jigging, which is the practice of dangling a line directly down the side of a boat and allowing the metal lure to shimmer and spin down the water column, falling vertically below the boat, before lifting your rod and reeling some more before allowing it to fall once again.
+Modern casting jigs are designed for jigging, which is the practice of dangling a line directly down the side of a boat and allowing the metal lure to shimmer and spin down the water column, falling vertically below the boat, before lifting your rod and reeling some more before allowing it to fall once again.
+You can also jig from the shore by using ‘sink and draw’ to allow your lure to fall vertically, before being reeled back in again for a while to repeat the fall once more.

 The lure is now used for a much wider range of purposes and is perfect for mackerel fishing.
-If you’re after bass, you will be using larger lures than are best for mackerel.
+They are not a top choice for bass fishing unless you reach for slow jigs and use them from a boat.
+They are however great for catching a wide range of species.

 View casting jigs.